Cook Inlet Basin, Alaska, USA

 BlueCrest and Buccaneer drilled the Cosmopolitan 1 vertical well to a total depth of 7,599ft in 2013 using the Endeavour – Spirit of Independence jack-up rig (formerly GSF Adriatic X1 Offshore jack-up rig).
 The well led to the discovery of new productive gas and oil zones.
 BlueCrest and Buccaneer further acquired the neighbouring leases held by Apache that year.

 Based on an estimate made by Ralph E Davis in August 2012, the Alaskan offshore oil and gas field is estimated to hold proved and probable (2P) reserves of approximately 55.2 million barrels of oil equivalent (MMboe).

 The initial development plan being implemented at the Cosmopolitan field involves vertical drilling of offshore gas wells and water injection wells using the Endeavour rig to target the shallow gas formations, which are not reachable from onshore locations and drilling of directional wells from onshore to target the deeper oil accumulations.

 Two gas-only production platforms will be installed at the offshore site, which will be tied back to the existing onshore site by means of subsea pipelines.
-Each of the two platforms will have a designed dry gas production capacity of 30 million standard cubic feet a day (mmscfd), feature a 12-man temporary quarters, a helideck, a crane and a flare boom.
+Each of the two platforms will have a designed dry gas production capacity of 30 million standard cubic feet a day (MMscfd), feature a 12-man temporary quarter, a helideck, a crane and a flare boom.

 Gas produced from the field will be conveyed to the gas transportation line owned by Enstar, whereas oil will be conveyed to the Tesoro Kenai refinery using trucks.